-At a minimum, schools will conduct the following exercises/ drills annually:
+At a minimum, schools will conduct the following exercises/drills annually:

 - Section 807 of the Education Law mandates 12 emergency drills each school year to prepare students to be able to respond appropriately in the event of a sudden emergency.
 The statute requires that four of the 12 drills be lock-downdrills.
 The remaining eight are evacuation drills.
 Eight of the required 12 drills must be completed by Dec.
-31. - 8 NYCRR Section155.17 €(3) states each Building-Level Emergency Response Plan shall be tested including sheltering and early dismissal (no earlier than 15 minutes before normal dismissal).
-The district will ensure that each building conducts drills and other exercises to test the components of their Building-Level Emergency Response Plan - One lockdown drill will be conducted in the first marking period and three lockdown drills will be unannounced following the first announced drill - Lockdown drills will be conducted internally to ensure that school/site staff have the ability to secure the facility and students against an immediate threat to life and safety.
-Such drills will cause minimal interruption to academic activities and will involve the clearance of hallways, locking of classrooms and positioning of students and staff in predesignated "safe areas" within each room.
-Where possible, the school/site should seek out opportunities to conduct full-scale response exercises with law enforcement - Whenever a lockdown drill is conducted, whether announced or unannounced, the school will notify local law enforcement and/or the regional 911 Emergency Dispatch Center prior to and at the conclusion of the drill.
+31. - Monroe 2-Orleans BOCES will notify parents and/or persons in parental relations of students attending BOCES 2 Programs of all evacuation drills (fire drills) and lockdown drills prior to the actual drill.
+This notification will be made through individual building student rosters emails. - 8 NYCRR Section 155.17 €(3) states each Building-Level Emergency Response Plan shall be tested including sheltering and early dismissal (no earlier than 15 minutes before normal dismissal).
+The district will ensure that each building conducts drills and other exercises to test the components of their Building-Level Emergency Response Plan - Lockdown drills will be conducted internally to ensure that school/site staff have the ability to secure the facility and students against an immediate threat to life and safety.
+Such - drills will cause minimal interruption to academic activities and will involve the clearance of hallways, locking of classrooms and positioning of students and staff in predesignated "safe areas" within each room.
+Where possible, the school/site should seek out opportunities to conduct full-scale response exercises with law enforcement - Whenever a lockdown drill is conducted, the school will notify local law enforcement and/or the regional 911 Emergency Dispatch Center prior to and at the conclusion of the drill.
 This will be done to ensure that law enforcement does not receive a false report that the school/site is in actual lockdown.
-Any announcements made during a drill will be preceded and ended with the phrase "this is a drill".
+Any announcements made during a drill will be preceded and ended with the phrase

+"this is a drill".
 This will ensure that all involved recognize that this is a drill and not a real incident.
 Additionally, a sign or notice will also be placed at all public entrances indicating that a drill is in progress and to wait for service.
 This will serve to notify any uninformed parents or visitors and prevent unwarranted panic